 Downtime and Outages

 The larger and more complicated a bank’s programs become and the more legacy code they contain, the more difficult it becomes to implement updates and changes.
 The predictable result of this is downtime and outages, which can be maddening for consumers.
-Ideally they can be carried out within a planned window of time, with minimal disruption for the end users, but that’s not always the case.
+Ideally, you should schedule updates to avoid disturbing users, but that doesn’t always happen.

 Digital Insights and a Friction-Free Banking Experience